 Linh Müller is currently a bachelor’s student at Freie Universität of Berlin, studying North American Studies.
 In her studies, she is especially interested in the formation of racial identities through representation and performance in popular culture and the interplay of culture and politics.
 She has just returned from the United States where she studied abroad at Middlebury College for two semesters.
 There, she was part of an Asian activist group and developed a curriculum for local high school students to learn about different refugee experiences.
 Linh is a Humanity in Action senior fellow and is very interested in anti-racist education and social justice projects.

-Languages: English, Italian, German
+Languages: French, English, Moroccan Arabic, German

 Prof. Akwugo Emejulu

 Before entering academia, Akwugo Emejulu worked in a variety of grassroots roles—as a community organiser, a trade union organiser and a participatory action researcher—in both the United States and in the United Kingdom.
 As a political sociologist, she has research interests in two areas: investigating racial, ethnic, gender, social and economic inequalities in Europe and the United States as well as exploring women of colour’s grassroots organising and activism for social citizenship and social justice.

 Humboldt University Berlin and Büro zur Umsetzung von Gleichbehandlung